alt3/Docusaurus.Powershell/website/docs/usage.md

 ## Generating Module Documentation

-To generate Get-Help pages for any Powershell module run the following command.
+To generate Get-Help pages for any PowerShell module run the following command.

 > For demo data, replace `YourModuleName` with e.g. `Microsoft.PowerShell.Management`